• Skip to primary navigation

 📖 Recipe

-Taho in a cup
+Taho in a glass cup.

 This popular street food consists of custard-like tofu, chewy sago pearls, and brown sugar syrup.